KKStream/tech-glossary/glossary.md

 - SeeAlso:: https://www.wikiwand.com/en/Bag-of-words_model
 - Tags:: NLP

+### Charbonnier loss

+- is a loss function to approximate the L1 loss, i.e. absolute value function, while being differentiable at 0.
+- Usually being applied in image-to-image comparison tasks, e.g. super-resolution.
+- Tags:: loss function

+### Convolutional neural network (CNN)

+- A CNN is a foundamental deep learning model to simulate how human perceive things in terms of their closeness, either space or time.
+- It is widely used, but not limited to, in computer vision because visual patterns are usually formed by their surrounding visual information.
+- Tags:: CV, deep learning

+### Language model

+- A language model defines how words in natural languages related to each other.
+- A [bag-of-words](#bag-of-words) model is a language model without sequential information.

+### Long short-term memory (LSTM)

+- A LSTM is an improved [RNN](#recurrent-neural-network-rnn) simulating how human memorizes and forgets things.
+It learns a gating mechanism to filter the informative data for the task.
+- Tags:: deep learning

 ### Multi-model database

 - is a database that can store, index and query data in more than one model.
 For some time, databases have primarily supported only one model, such as: relational database, document-oriented database, graph database or triplestore.
 A database that combines many of these is multi-model.